26 November 2023

 Tamer plays a military man (with a machine gun and everything) and there’s also a posh politician type and a young woman.

-After lots of wandering about between skyscrapers and speculating as to why no one else seems to be around and why none of them can remember what happened, the latter of those says, ‘We have to go somewhere, we have to do something!’
+After lots of wandering about between skyscrapers, speculating about the desertedness and why no one can remember anything, the young woman says, ‘We have to go somewhere, we have to do something!’

-I wasn’t sure if she was addressing another character or pleading with the offscreen director.
+I wasn’t sure whether she was pleading with another character or the director.

 Tamer Hassan, Simon Phillips and Daisy Head in The Last Seven